 Taj Mahal, Agra

 Counted among the ‘New 7 Wonders of the World,’ Taj Mahal is undeniably the most iconic Indian monument and famed historical place in India.
 The white marvel draws visitors from all over the world with its sheer grandeur and architectural brilliance.
-This monument was built by Shah Jahan in memory of his beloved wife, Mumtaz Mahal; hence the name ‘Taj’.
-If you have not yet marvelled at this thing of beauty, then book cheap flight tickets to Agra right away.
+Shah Jahan built this monument in memory of his beloved wife, Mumtaz Mahal; hence the name ‘Taj’.
+If you have not yet marvelled at this thing of beauty, then book cheap flight tickets to Agra immediately.

 Red Fort, Delhi

-Another renowned monument built by Shah Jahan, Red Fort, was constructed when the Mughal emperor decided to move his capital from Agra to Delhi.
+Another renowned monument by Shah Jahan, Red Fort, was constructed when the Mughal emperor decided to move his capital from Agra to Delhi.
 It is the perfect example of the military might of the Mughals.
-The imposing, red sandstone walls of the fortress plays an important role in modern India as well.
+The imposing, red sandstone walls of the fortress also played an important role in modern India.
 Every year, the Prime Minister of India addresses the nation from this historical monument.

 Agra Fort, Agra

 Sitting on the right bank of Yamuna River lies an epitome of Mughal architecture, the Agra Fort.
-If you are a history buff, then Agra Fort is a must-visit for you.
+Agra Fort is a must-visit for you if you are a history buff.
 This 16th-century fort is one of the most beautiful historical monuments in India.
 It was formerly a walled city built during the reign of Emperor Akbar.
 Agra Fort is also among the UNESCO World Heritage Sites in India.
 The fort boasts intricate marble artwork and delicate artwork on sandstone walls displaying a medley of different architectural styles.

 Jama Masjid, Delhi